- Dogs $25

-*Payments methods accepted: Cash or Visa, Mastercard and Discover card.
+*Payments methods accepted: Cash or Visa, Mastercard, and Discover card.

-*Multiple adopters interested in the same animal on same day must be present when shelter doors open and will be allowed to submit their names for a drawing shortly after the shelter opens for business.
+*Multiple adopters interested in the same animal on the same day must be present when shelter doors open and will be allowed to submit their names for a drawing shortly after the shelter opens for business.
 The person whose name is drawn will receive top priority to adopt the animal, pending approval of their adoption application.

 Step 1.
 Complete a Survey